Titanium Aerospace Castings

 Achieving these milestones in a cost-effective manner was no small task.
 However, FSPT’s near-net aerospace casting components managed to do exactly that.
 Seamlessly blending the mechanical properties of our cast titanium with a proven cost effective process; we continue to produce the intricate channels and geometry required for fuel system valves and manifolds.
 Our aerospace castings offer creative design flexibility that enable what might otherwise be two or more machined subsystems welded together to be cast as one solid, robust, integral component or system.
-That’s our cost-effective guarantee at work.

 Titanium Casting Mounts & Housings